Skip to main content

 What is the difference between completing and closing?

-Complete order runs the full workflow: calculates final costs, updates inventory, updates vendor statistics, and closes the PO.
+Complete runs the full workflow: calculates final costs, updates inventory, updates vendor statistics, and closes the PO.
 Close without inventory update simply marks the PO as closed without touching inventory -- use this if you have already handled stock updates manually.

 What happens when I complete an order with missing items?